2gunsu/SPL2021-FEN/README.md

 One is **DOTA** and the other is **ISPRS Torronto**.

 #### (1) DOTA: A Large-scale Dataset for Object Detection in Aerial Images [[paper](https://arxiv.org/abs/1711.10398)]
+You can download pre-processed dota dataset for our paper in this [link](https://2gunsu.synology.me:1006/fsdownload/eujZj9FTJ/DOTA.zip) directly.
 #### (2) ISPRS Toronto

 ## How to Use?